KwesiLovesTech/KwesiLovesTech/README.md

 ## 🤝 Let’s Connect

-If you’re interested in collaborating, hiring, or chatting about cybersecurity strategy, feel free to reach out:
+If you're interested in cybersecurity, cloud security, IT audit, GRC, AI-assisted audit, collaboration, or professional opportunities:

 - [LinkedIn](https://www.linkedin.com/in/kwesi-loves-tech/)